Testing in Odoo ERP

 Testing should be done for two reasons:

 - Verification – Process of making sure that the product behaves the way we want it to.

 - Validation – Process of making sure that the product is built as per customer’s requirements.

 Based on these reasons, two types of testing techniques came into the picture.

-- White box testing – It checks the internal working mechanisms of a program, and the programming skills of the developer.
-However, what the output we get matters the least here.
-It is also known as glass box testing, transparent testing and structural testing.
+- White box testing – It checks the internal working mechanisms of a program and the programming skills of the developer.
+However, what output we get matters the least here.
+It is also known as glass box testing, transparent testing, and structural testing.

 - Black box testing – It is the process of checking the outputs of the program.
 It puts the least stress on how the program is designed and the internal mechanism of the program is not taken into consideration.

 Based on how testing is achieved, there are two more types of testing techniques :

 - Static testing – Most cost-effective testing technique.
 It can be done through reviewing the documents and source code, inspection, and walk-through.